tphakala/birdnet-go/doc/installation.md

 ### Running BirdNET-GO with Docker - Simple setup

-The command bellow will start a container with the latest version BirdNET-Go:
+The command below will start a container with the latest version BirdNET-Go:

 > docker run -ti -p 8080:8080 --device /dev/snd ghcr.io/tphakala/birdnet-go:latest